David-Sandeep/Cat-dog-prediction/README.md

 # Dog or Cat Prediction
+A Flask App that can classify an image as Dog or Cat using a convolutional neural network model.

 [Play with the App](https://dogcatprediction.herokuapp.com/)

-A simple Flask App that can classify an image as Dog or Cat using a convolutional neural network model.